3. Schema definition language (SDL)

 }

-This relationship lets us details about an artist, then query further details about the record label they're signed to.
-We can ask more complex questions of our data—like "When were each of these artists born, and what are the names of the record labels they're each signed to?"—and get all of the answers in one neatly-bundled response.
+This relationship lets us details about a planet, then query further details about the galaxy it's found in.
+We can ask more complex questions of our data—like "What's the mass of this planet, and what is the name of the galaxy it belongs to?"—and get all of the answers in one neatly-bundled response.

 Documenting the schema